-The Student Code of Conduct procedures are designed to afford complainants and respondents a fair and accessible process that educates students about their rights and responsibilities, holds students accountable for their actions, and provides due process.
+The Student Code of Conduct investigatory process is designed to afford complainants and respondents a fair and accessible process that educates students about their rights and responsibilities, holds students accountable for their actions, and provides

-Chemeketa Community College emphasizes the importance of direct, courteous, and respectful communication to informally resolve concerns and complaints whenever possible.
-In most cases, issues involving student misconduct are able to be resolved using an informal process.
-This may include a meeting with the Executive Dean of Students or designee and/or referral to Counseling or other college services.
+Chemeketa Community College emphasizes the importance of direct, courteous, and respectful communication to informally resolve concerns and complaints whenever possible..
+This process may include a meeting with theVice President of Student Affairs or designee and/or referral to Counseling or other college services.
 This meeting is typically considered a learning opportunity for the respondent to make behavioral changes and no further action is necessary.
 However, when the misconduct rises to a level that informal resolution cannot be reached, the formal disciplinary process, as outlined below, may be initiated.